samsquire/assembly/README.md

 Join of a for loop - it's a relation, each iteration is a line

-High level semantic Data flow analysis
+High level semantic Data flow analysis of programming languages

+Whats easy what is hard from assembly perspective

 # Iterators and basic blocks